This is the multi-page printable view of this section. Click here to print.

 Complete reference for built-in codecs and guidance on creating custom codecs.

-type Codec interface {
+type Encoder interface {

 Encode(v any) ([]byte, error)